ncatlab/nlab-content/pages/6/6/2/0/266/content.md

 * MacLane, [[Categories Work|Categories for the working mathematician]]

 has a famous treatment of Kan extensions with a statement: "The notion of Kan extensions subsumes all the other fundamental concepts in category theory".
+Of course, many other fundamental concepts of category theory can also be regarded as subsuming all the others.

 For the context of [[enriched category theory]] see chapter 4 of